bmistry4/nalm-division/README.md

-# Learning Division with Neural Arithmetic Logic Modules
+# Exploring the Learning Mechanisms of Neural Division Module
-This repository is the official implementation of [Learning Division with Neural Arithmetic Logic Modules](TODO).

 This work builds ontop of the research on **[Neural Arithmetic Units](https://openreview.net/forum?id=H1gNOeHKPS) by Andreas Madsen and Alexander Rosenberg Johansen**.
 The [original code](https://github.com/AndreasMadsen/stable-nalu) is by Andreas Madsen, who created the